CMD Website

 There are a number of ways to get involved.
 In dependence upon God, the Lord has burdened a good number of Christian individuals, assemblies, churches, Sunday Schools and others to share by prayer, love gifts and service.
 Those with spiritual maturity, personal ability and a willingness to learn make excellent candidates for personal service on the field.
 Biblical education and training or experience in the field of deafness is also preferred.
 Special courses, such as language, may be required.
 Each worker must have a heart for evangelizing lost souls and a desire to build up deaf believers in the Lord.

-Here are some other ways you can get involved:
+Here are some specific ways you can be involved with CMD:

-• Become a prayer partner: Pray for us (II Thess 3:1).
+• Spiritual support: Pray for us (2 Thess 3:1).
 Our news letter, Deaf Witness, is sent to active supporters, and discusses many concerns in need of prayer.

-• Practical support: Since CMD is a non-profit organization, all gifts, bequests, memorials, grants and donations to CMD are tax deductible.
+• Financial support: Because CMD is a non-profit organization, all gifts, bequests, memorials, grants and donations to CMD are tax deductible.

-• Donation of materials: Tools like Bibles, literature, films, visual aids and equipment are desperately needed.
+• Tangible support: Resources like Bibles, literature, films, visual aids and equipment are desperately needed.

-• Keep us in your thoughts: Include us in your prayers, mission projects, church, Sunday Schools, prayer meetings, etc.
+• Keep us in your thoughts: Include us in your prayers, mission projects, church, Sunday Schools, prayer meetings, etc, and help share the word of what God is doing through CMD.